 Dr. Jeff M. Allen is a leading scholar in the area of learning and performance innovation for the knowledge workforce.
 At the University of North Texas he serves as a Regents Professor in the College of Information and Director of the Center for Knowledge Solutions.
 At the national level, he has provided leadership as a Board member of the Academy of Human Resource Development, Past-Editor of Career and Technical Education Research, Founding-Editor of Learning and Performance Quarterly and currently serves as Editor-in-Chief of Performance Improvement Quarterly.

-Dr. Allen is a professor, triathlete, martial artist and former boxer.
+Dr. Allen is a Regents Professor, triathlete, martial artist and former boxer.

-I research, teach and provide service in the area of learning and performance workforce innovation for careers that do not yet exist.
-My current research investigates the transference of knowledge between learning and performance in workforce settings.
-Specifically looking at the role of self-learning, personal learning networks, problem-based learning, and mass customization in knowledge acquisition and transfer.
+I research, teach and provide service in the area of workforce innovation for careers that do not yet exist.
+My current research investigates the transference of knowledge in workforce settings.
+Specifically looking at the role of self-learning, personal learning networks, problem-based learning, and mass customization in knowledge acquisition and transfer within systems and between individuals

 As the Director of the Center for Knowledge Solutions at the University of North Texas, it is my goal to empower scholars and scholar-practitioners to make evidence-based decisions that optimize learning and performance systems to improve organizational knowledge.
 The uniqueness of the center is learning and performance across disciplines and professions.
 Our mission is to generate, integrate, and disseminate knowledge solutions through learning and performance innovation for business and education.
 The center enables constituents and funding agencies to implement knowledge solutions for improving their organizational systems.